-Compare today and earn up to £40 cashback on your next car insurance policy
+Compare over 100 car insurance providers and earn £35 cashback on your policy

 Quidco Compare - Car Insurance

 Finding car insurance doesn’t have to be a hassle.
 Compare car insurance online quickly and easily using Quidco Compare to find a car insurance quote that’s right for you.
 We’ll search for the best car insurance quotes from our selection of car insurance providers.
 We’ll show you everything from fully comprehensive cover, third party cover and third party, fire and theft cover so you can make an informed decision on what type of cover you need.
 Once you’ve found the right quote you just need to purchase via our link and your cashback will be tracked automatically.

 - Your driving licence

 - Your car's registration number, or failing that, your car's make, model and engine size will suffice.

 - Your car's current mileage and expected annual mileage.